TristonStuart/Yorg3ModWiki/README.md

 ## Getting Started
 Getting started can be tricky!

-The first thing you will need is the mod developer version of the game.
-To get the mod dev version of the game use this link : https://beta.yorg3.io/?xdev_modDeveloper=1
+The first thing you will need is the mod developer version of the game. <br> To get the mod dev version of the game use this link : https://beta.yorg3.io/?xdev_modDeveloper=1

-This version is needed to install custom mods.
-It will check for a mod file at http://localhost:8000/mod.js
+This version is needed to install custom mods. <br> It will check for a mod file at http://localhost:8000/mod.js

-You are probably wondering how to host your mod file at that adress.
-You can either make a file hosting server or use one of the ones that have already been made (Check below this).
+You are probably wondering how to host your mod file at that adress. <br> You can either make a file hosting server or use one of the ones that have already been made (Check below this).
 ## File Hosting Servers
 Node.js File Server : https://github.com/TristonStuart/Yorg3-Mod-Tools/tree/master/Mod.js%20File%20Server%20(nodejs)/ (Recomended)